soffan20/sirix/README.md

     compareAsPrefix: No documentation at all.

-    stringDecimal: No documentation at all.
+    stringToNumber: No documentation at all.

     getType: There exists some documentation, but is not very detailed.